MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab4.md

 - How to read the sensors and react accordingly
 - How to monitor the Roomba robot

+**WARNING:** If you drop/damage the roomba, you automatically fail the lab.
+There are not enough robots available if we start damaging them.

+**WARNING:** For all commands with the roomba, do not set the speed above 200 mm/sec.
+This is so it doesn't get away from you and cause havoc.

+## Authorized Resources

+You may only get help within your group or from the instructor.
+Do not talk to other groups or other cadets about this lab.

 ## [5 pts] Pre-lab

 Hand in a copy of your code code.
 You should have functions for each task in the